SHA-256 Hash Generator

 What is SHA-256?

-SHA-256 was designed by the NSA and published in 2001 as part of the SHA-2 family.
-It processes data in 512-bit blocks through 64 rounds of cryptographic operations to produce a 256-bit hash.
+SHA-256 was designed by the NSA and published in 2001 as part of the SHA-2 family of cryptographic hash functions.
+It produces a 256-bit (32-byte) hash value, typically rendered as a 64-character hexadecimal number.
+The algorithm processes data in 512-bit blocks through 64 rounds of cryptographic operations.
 Unlike MD5 and SHA-1, SHA-256 has no known practical vulnerabilities and remains secure for modern cryptographic applications.

 • Blockchain & Cryptocurrency: Bitcoin and many cryptocurrencies use SHA-256 for mining and transaction verification